MicrosoftDocs/azure-devops-docs/docs/project/wiki/markdown-guidance.md

 - Fractions and binomials
 - Other KaTeX supported elements

-To include mathematical notation, surround the mathematical notation with a `$` sign, for inline, and `$$` for block,  as shown in the following examples:
+To include mathematical notation surround the mathematical notation with a `$` sign for inline and `$$` for block,  as shown in the following examples:

 ::: moniker range="tfs-2018"